-- > No additional development will be permitted off Arena Road or the ESB roundabout until the link between the ESB Road and Arena Road and the link to Blackthorn Road is facilitated7.
-(Drawing 8 Scheme No. 6). - > No additional development will be permitted on the medical zoned lands adjacent to Bracken Road and Blackthorn Road until the Bracken Road extension is facilitated7.
-(Drawing 8 Scheme No. 3).
+- No additional development will be permitted off Arena Road or the ESB roundabout until the link between the ESB Road and Arena Road and the link to Blackthorn Road is facilitated.
+(Drawing 8 Scheme No. 6) - > No additional development will be permitted off the Burton Hall Road until the Burton Hall Road has been upgraded and a junction with Leopardstown Road facilitated6.
+(Drawing 8 Scheme No. 5) - No additional development will be permitted in South County Business Park or at Leopardstown Race Course until a new entry point for South County Business Park has been facilitated6.
+(Drawing 8 Scheme No. 2A) - > No additional development or new permission will be permitted in Central Park or lands accessed from Central Park until a vehicular link is provided from Central Park to South County Business Park accessing a new entrance off Leopardstown Road.
+(Map 1 SLO 122) - > No additional development will be permitted on the medical zoned lands adjacent to Bracken Road and Blackthorn Road until the Bracken Road extension is facilitated6.
+(Drawing 8 Scheme No. 3)